 Professor Blumenberg was honored in 2014 as a White House Champion of Change for her research on the links between transportation access, employment, and poverty.

 Professor Blumenberg holds a bachelor’s degree in political science from the University of California, Berkeley, and a master’s degree and Ph.D. in urban planning from the University of California, Los Angeles.

-She is currently chair of the Department of Urban Planning and teaches courses on planning history and theory, research design, poverty and inequality, transportation and poverty, and urban policy.
+She teaches courses on planning history and theory, research design, poverty and inequality, transportation and poverty, and urban policy.